Saddleworth Moor: Events

 In August 1949, a BEA Douglas DC3 crashed into the hill at Wimberry Stones at the top of the Chew Valley killing 24 passengers and crew and leaving eight survivors.

 The moor was the burial site of at least four victims of the serial killers Ian Brady and Myra Hindley; consequently, the murders they committed became known as the Moors murders.
 In October 1965, following their arrest for the murder of Edward Evans in Hattersley, the bodies of Lesley Ann Downey and John Kilbride were discovered buried on the moors.
 Kilbride had been murdered on the moors by Brady on 23 November 1963; Downey had been murdered, at the couple's house, on Boxing Day 1964, before being buried on the moor the next day.
 The police were led to Saddleworth Moor by photographs found among Brady's possessions, and claims by Hindley's brother-in-law that Brady had boasted of committing several murders and burying the bodies on the moor.
-The body of Pauline Reade, their first victim, who had been murdered in July 1963, was recovered on 1 July 1987, a year after the pair admitted the murder.
+The body of Pauline Reade, their first victim, who had been murdered on the moors on 12 July 1963, was recovered on 1 July 1987, a year after the pair admitted the murder.
 They also admitted murdering Keith Bennett and burying his body on the moors in June 1964, although more than 60 years on his body has still not been found.
 On 30 September 2022 Greater Manchester Police searched for the body of Bennett after receiving information from amateur investigator and author Russell Edwards.
 On 7 October the police announced they had ended their search without finding any sign of human remains.

 In December 2015, the body of an unknown man was found beneath Rob's Rocks on the track between Chew and Dovestone Reservoirs.
 He had died of strychnine poisoning.
 He was identified in January 2017 as David Lytton who had flown from Pakistan two days before his body was found.